duplico/qc15_statemaker/README.rst

     timer event.

 ``TIMER_R``
-    A recurring timer. ``Input_detail`` is the length, in seconds, of the timer.
-    That is, a recurring timer will fire every ``Input_detail`` seconds.
+    A recurring timer. ``Input_detail`` is the length, in seconds, of the timer, so that a recurring timer will fire every ``Input_detail`` seconds.
 Note that ambiguity is resolved in decreasing order of specificity.
-That is, if a one-time timer and a recurring timer both have the option of firing at the same time, the one-time timer will fire an event, and the recurring timer will skip its iteration.
+If a one-time timer and a recurring timer both have the option of firing at the same time, the one-time timer will fire an event, and the recurring timer will skip its iteration.
 Similarly, if there are multiple recurring timers